🎶Let's gooooo baaaack, back to the begiiiinnniiinnngg🎶

 Oh I'm sorry, do YOU know the story of how your grandparents met and fell in love?
 Oh you DO??
 Woooow good for you for being interested in other people, I guess 🏆👍🏻🏅

-A.k.a., my grandparents will represent four forks in the road: We’ll pick a grandparent and then follow their ancestry path all the way up through ages until we hit a brick wall, and then we’ll come back down and choose the next grandparent whose heritage we’ll follow through history.
+A.k.a., my grandparents will represent four forks in the road: We’ll pick a grandparent and then follow their ancestry path all the way up through ages until we hit a brick wall, then come back down and choose the next grandparent whose heritage we’ll follow through history.

 Capisce?